finetto/musc-automated-imaging-pipeline/README.md

  </details>

 ### Study configuration
-The study configuration file contains settings that determine the format of the study and session IDs, and on how data will be deidentified.
+The study configuration file contains settings that determine the format of the study and session IDs, and on how data will be de-identified.

  <details>
 <summary>study_settings.json</summary>